rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 ![Image](https://docs.microsoft.com/en-us/azure/machine-learning/preview/media/model-management-overview/modelmanagementworkflow.png)

-## Lab 1: Collecting Model Data
+## Section 1: Collecting Model Data

-In this lab, we demonstrate the model data collection feature in Workbench to archive model inputs and predictions from a web service.
+In this section, we demonstrate the model data collection feature in Workbench to archive model inputs and predictions from a web service.

-## Step 1.1: Update the code to collect data with the appropriate libraries
+### Step 1.1: Update the code to collect data with the appropriate libraries

 In Workbench open the Churn Prediction project we created from the previous labs.